-Jane McBride Gates is Provost and Senior Vice President for Academic and Student Affairs at Connecticut State Colleges and Universities since August 5, 2016.
-She holds a Bachelor of Arts degree in Political Science from Arkansas State University; a Master of Public Administration degree from the University of Arkansas-Fayetteville; a Doctor of Philosophy degree in Political Sciences with areas of concentration in Organizational Behavior, Public Policy Analysis, Legislative Process and Chinese Politics from Southern Illinois University.
+Dr. Gates joined CSCU in 2011 as Provost and Vice President for Academic Affairs at WCSU.
+Previously, she held leadership roles at Savannah State University and Arkansas State University.
+Dr. Gates holds a Bachelor of Arts degree in political science from Arkansas State University; a Master of Public Administration degree from the University of Arkansas-Fayetteville; and a PhD. in political sciences with areas of concentration in organizational behavior, public policy analysis, legislative process and Chinese politics from Southern Illinois University.
 Dr. Gates has completed the Harvard School of Education Management Development Program, Leadership America Forum, and the Harvard Graduate School Institute for Management and Leadership.
 Dr. Gates has written on numerous aspects of public policy, including the effects of welfare-to work programs and analysis of public service employment programs (“Bridging the Gap between Town and Gown: Local Government Expertise and the Role of the University”).
 Dr. Gates is also editor/contributor to the first edition of the book, “Pathways to Success”.